playframework/playframework/documentation/README.md

 ## Packaging

 There is no distinct packaging of HTML files in the project.
-Instead, the main project has a `/project/Docs` SBT file that will package the documentation with the rest of the application.
+Instead, the main project has a `/project/Docs` sbt file that will package the documentation with the rest of the application.

 ```
 cd $PLAY_HOME